DaveFMiranda/CarbonTracker/README.md

 - a tool to compare carbon produced for the user's planned trip vs. alternatives like walking or public transit

 ## Credits
-This site uses the Font Awesome CSS framework: https://fontawesome.com/v4/.
+This site uses the Foundation CSS framework: https://get.foundation/.
+It also uses particles.js: https://vincentgarreau.com/particles.js/.
+It also pulls from the Font Awesome library: https://fontawesome.com/.

 ## License
 Please refer to the license in the repo.